Noel Rodrigo’s Leopard Safaris - Yala National Park

 Yala with a total protected area of 500 square miles, is one of the best places to see a wide variety of Sri Lankan wildlife because of its scrub plains, lagoons and rocky sections.
 Boasting one of the world's densest leopard populations, Yala is also inhabited by herds of elephants, sloth bear, sambar deer, spotted deer, wild boar, crocodiles, monkeys and buffalos.

 Accommodation is in single, twin, double or family sized canvas tents, furnished with comfortable beds and fresh linen.
 In Yala, the bathrooms have proper flushing loos and hot water for showers available on request.
-The tents in Yala also offer blade-less fans to help guests keep cool.
+The tents also offer blade-less fans to help guests keep cool.

-There is also a new Luxury Tent in Yala which has a four-poster bed, indoor bathroom and air-conditioning.
+There is also a Luxury Tent in Yala which has a four-poster bed, indoor bathroom and air-conditioning.

 Children are welcome to come and stay at Leopard Safaris and they'll love the game drives.